 If you have been watching or listening to any news media recently, you have heard lots of talk about “brain drain,” the loss of learning that occurs over the summer months when children are not in school.
-Many sources, including this Washington Post article, offer great suggestions to keep students engaged in learning over the summer, but what about educators?
+Many sources, including a Washington Post article, offer great suggestions to keep students engaged in learning over the summer, but what about educators?
 There are lots of enjoyable ways educators can learn this summer, too!

 Whether you read a novel for fun, read research books for your curriculum, or read books you plan to use with students, being bookish will help you stay sharp this summer.
 To get the most bang for your buck, read books that are related to your area of expertise.
 If you are a school counselor, read books about themes with which your clientele struggle, such as bullying, relational aggression, poverty, anxiety, etc. If you are a teacher, read books that take your content area to a new level, such as biographies or autobiographies of important figures or books that make you view your content in new and different ways.
 Save your hard-earned cash by going to a local library for print books or using Overdrive to borrow e-books and audiobooks.